tungtokyo1108/SVVS/README.md

 - Run Phylogenetic_analysis.R in Rstudio

+## Directory structure

+### Data

+### Source code

+All of the code is in the ```src/``` folder:

+- DMM_Dirichlet_SVVS.py: file contains Python codes for SVVS algorithm
+- SVVS_application.py: file that is used to run SVVS algorithm for a sepecific dataset
+- Phylogenetic_analysis.R: file that is used to make phylogenetic analysis for each dataset.
+Outputs of this file are Figures 2, S4, S5.

 ## Get the human gut microbiome datasets

 We used human gut microbiome datasets in Duvallet et al. (2017): http://dx.doi.org/10.1038/s41467-017-01973-8.
 Additional information about the datasets are in the MicrobiomeHD github repo https://github.com/cduvallet/microbiomeHD.
 MicrobiomeHD contains all 28 datasets of human gut microbiome studies in health and disease.
 In our study, we used only 3 datasets: cdi_schubert, ibd_gevers and ob_goodrich.